Online reputation management: the ultimate guide

 Awario (and similar tools) has both a Feed where you can scroll through individual mentions and the Analytics dashboard where you can see the data presented in charts and graphs.

 Look at the data first.
-You’ll see how the number of mentions changes over time.
+You’ll see how the number of social media mentions and web mentions changes over time.
 You’ll be able to answer important questions, such as “Are people talking more or less about your brand?”, “What does this depend on?”.
 Then, and this is the key metric, look at the Sentiment Analysis metric.

 In Awario, Sentiment Analysis breaks down all mentions into positive, negative, and neutral.
-This way you can observe how your reputation changes and spot a reputation crisis in time: if there is a sudden spike in negative mentions, that’s your clue.
+This way you can observe how your online reputation changes and spot an online reputation crisis in time: if there is a sudden spike in negative mentions on social media or any other negative content, that’s your clue.

 Then, look at the Topic Cloud.
 There, you’ll find words that are most often associated with your brand.
-This will give you a better understanding of what people say when they talk about your brand.
+This will give you an insight into your overall reputation and might reveal why your online reputation is the way it is by showing what people say when they talk about your brand.

-If your brand isn’t large or if your SMM team is amazing, or if both of these are true, then go ahead and check individual mentions.
+If your brand isn’t large or if your SMM team is amazing, or if both of these are true, then go ahead and check individual mentions - social posts, social comments, online reviews.
 You can also sort them by sentiment, to only look at the negative ones, for example.
 This will definitely give you a clear understanding of what people are happy and unhappy about, plus, you’ll surely get some completely unpredictable insights into what people are saying about your brand.

 2. Find articles about your company that are inaccurate or outdated and fix them.